alecmuffett/real-world-onion-sites/README.md

 - Structure
   - SecureDrop in the SecureDrop section *NO EXCEPTIONS*
   - GlobaLeaks in the GlobaLeaks section *NO EXCEPTIONS*
+  - only SD and GL sites take a "proof" URL
   - maintain alphabetical sorting for entries
   - elide leading "The" from sitenames
   - stick to the existing categories